parsleyhealth/recruiting/backend-engineer/README.md

     * Fail to update an existing record with an invalid dob, `BADDATE`.
     * Deleting an existing record works.
     * Creating a new record works.
+    * No patients are under the age of 8 are allowed.
+Did some sneak in?

 4. Write at least three more tests covering additional aspects you think should verified in an API.
 (Response times?
 Database connections?
 Do list filters work?)

 ### BONUS!

-Was everything above too easy?
-Try to improve the response time of one of your list calls.
-Provide a test that verifies the improvement.
+Slow APIs are no fun.
+Try to improve the response time of some of your endpoints, providing tests that verify the improvements.

 ## Fixtures